mircealungu/mircea/README.md

 # News
+- Oct '24 - General Chair of Vissoft 2024 - in Flagstaff, Arizona.
 - Nov '23 - Awarded a 2M DKK Villum Experiment grant (🎉) to study the impact of hyper-personalized reading recommendations on the motivation of foreign language learners.
 Work will be done in the context of the [zeeguu](projects/zeeguu.md) project.
  - Nov, 2022 - Visiting the lab of Gregorio Robles and Jesus Gonzales-Barahonja at U. Rey-Juan Carlos in Madrid
 - Oct, 2022 - Attending Vissoft 2022 where we're presenting two papers about [Git-Truck](projects/git-truck.md)